 In a study examining the dietary patterns of more than 50,000 Seventh-day Adventists, with a follow-up time of roughly 7-years, it was found that individuals who had a long overnight fast (≥ 18-hours) experienced a relative decrease in BMI.
 Related to this, those whose largest meal was breakfast, as opposed to dinner, experienced a significant decrease in BMI.

-In a randomized trial by Jakubowicz et al., subjects were assigned to two isocaloric (~1400 kal) weight loss groups with identical macronutrient composition.
-The breakfast group (BF) featured a 700 kcal breakfast, 500 kcal lunch, and 200 kcal dinner, and the dinner (D) group consumed 200 kcal at breakfast, 500 kcal at lunch, and 700 kcal at dinner for 12-weeks.
+In a randomized trial by Jakubowicz et al., subjects were assigned to two isocaloric (~1400 kal) weight loss groups with identical macronutrient composition, but disparate energy distribution.
+The breakfast group (BF) featured a 700 kcal breakfast, 500 kcal lunch, and 200 kcal dinner.
+In comparison, the dinner (D) group consumed 200 kcal at breakfast, 500 kcal at lunch, and 700 kcal at dinner for 12 weeks.

 Perhaps explaining the large differences in weight loss, BF reported decreased hunger and higher satiety scores throughout the day.
-In comparison, D recorded consistently high hunger scores throughout the day.
+In contrast, D reported consistently high hunger scores throughout the day.
 These effects have been observed in other research as well.

-Time-restricted feeding is a subcategory of intermittent fasting.
-At the moment, this is a very fashionable dietary strategy, and emerging research suggests it can be quite useful for facilitating weight loss and improving cardiometabolic health in some individuals.
+TRF is a subcategory of intermittent fasting.
+At the moment, TRF is a very fashionable dietary strategy, and emerging evidence suggests it can be quite useful for facilitating weight loss and improving cardiometabolic health in some individuals.

 As it appears, restricting the feeding window in any capacity can lead to subconscious decreases in energy intake.
 This effect can improve health related biomarkers as a result of decreases in body weight, but more recent data suggests that eTRF may promote cardiometabolic improvements independent of changes in body weight.

-In aggregate, the research on meal timing suggests that consuming breakfast is typically a good idea for most people as it can help manage hunger throughout the day.
-Moreso, eating a late lunch (after 3 p.m.) is associated with inferior weight loss outcomes compared to an earlier lunch, and consuming a large proportion of calories later in the day decreases glucose tolerance and has a strong relationship with obesity.
+The research on meal timing suggests that consuming breakfast is typically a good idea for most people as it can help manage hunger throughout the day.
+Moreover, consuming a large proportion of calories in the evening has a strong relationship with obesity, and the same meal consumed later in the day leads to a poorer postprandial response.

-For these reasons, in combination with the compelling data on eTRF, it is likely that most individuals could derive significant benefits from shifting a proportion of their calories to earlier in the day, ceasing energy intake 2-hours before sleep, and reducing the length of their feeding window by a few hours.
+For these reasons, in combination with the compelling data on eTRF, it is likely that most people could derive significant benefits from shifting a proportion of their calories to earlier in the day and reducing the length of their feeding window by a few hours.